SIOS-Technology-Inc/dacrane/README.md

 DaC is similar in concept to IaC, but DaC includes build-release-deploy at the application layer as well as the infrastructure.

-Gantry Crane is one of the DaC tools in container technology.
+Dacrane is one of the DaC tools in container technology.

 ![DaC positioning](./doc/images/positioning.drawio.svg)
 <div style="text-align: center;">DaC Positioning</div>

 ## Features

-Gantry Crane has the following features
+Dacrane has the following features

 - A single code for container infrastructure, build, release, and deployment
 - Support for many container execution environments, from local Docker to CaaS in the Cloud